xhorvathm4/librarycrudapp/README.md

 2. Run `src/main/java/com/mhexercise/librarycrud/LibrarycrudApplication.java`.

 ### Frontend
-1. In the directory "librarycrud/frontend," run `npm install`.
+1. In the directory "librarycrud/frontend," run `npm install` in terminal.
-2. In the directory "librarycrud/frontend," run `npm start`.
+2. In the directory "librarycrud/frontend," run `npm start` in terminal.
 3. Subsequently, it's possible to enter the address `localhost:3000` in a browser.

 ### Application Configuration